Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 ### Actions
-- [ ] Accountability and responsibility
+- [ ] Send Revathi a resource on accountability and responsibility
 - [ ] Work with Revathi and Will to schedule calls with stakeholders from RND:
 	-   Dan (Daniel Pittman) - Community Manager, RND
 	-   Gregory - CEO, RND